Ship It With AI Mihai Cvasnievschi

 Source

-opencode repository (github.com/opencode-ai/opencode); LICENSE and README.
+opencode repository (github.com/sst/opencode); LICENSE and README.

 Where used